Foundry Agent Deploy

 Check existing assignments before creating any new assignment.
 If the required role assignment is missing for either identity, assign it before invocation testing.

 If the current user account does not have permission to create a missing role assignment, stop the deployment workflow here.
-Explain to the user that hosted-agent invocation requires Azure AI User on the per-agent identity and project-level agent identity at the Cognitive Services account scope, and the deployment cannot be treated as complete until someone with RBAC assignment permission grants the missing role.
+Explain to the user that hosted-agent invocation requires Foundry User on the per-agent identity and project-level agent identity at the Cognitive Services account scope, and the deployment cannot be treated as complete until someone with RBAC assignment permission grants the missing role.

 After this RBAC check is complete, read and follow the invoke skill to send a test message and verify the agent responds correctly.
 DO NOT SKIP reading the invoke skill — it contains important information about required hosted-agent session handling.